Hazardous Substance Management and Performance

 Preventive and Controlling Measures for the Environmental Impacts

 GC values importance of preventive measures to avoid such environmental impacts.
 We designate preventive and controlling procedures throughout the implementation of project starting with designing phase, and thoroughly conduct feasibility of environmental impacts of each project through Environmental Impact Assessment Reporting (EIA).
 GC also strictly complies with the preventive and controlling measures as well as continually reports monitoring results to relevant government parties on a regular basis.
 More importantly, GC brings over practices of international standard ISO 14001 and environmental management systems and apply them as a foundation of our implementation process.
 Other best practices, such as Environmental, Health and Safety Guidelines by International Finance Corporation (IFC) (World Bank Group) and Internet of Things (IoT) are integrated in the measures.
-Examples of Preventive and controlling measures for the environmental impacts are as follows
+Examples of Preventive and controlling measures for the environmental impacts are as follows;

 Environmental impacts | Preventive and controlling measures |